Program overview

 Career Options

-• Exercise Physiologist: Specialists who design and implement exercise programs to enhance health and fitness.
+• Exercise Physiologist: Analyze patients' fitness levels and develop exercise programs to enhance their health and manage chronic diseases.

-• Sports Medicine Practitioner: Experts who work with athletes to prevent and treat sports-related injuries.
+• Sports Medicine Specialist: Collaborate with athletes to prevent and treat sports-related injuries, ensuring optimal performance.

-• Health Promotion Specialist: Individuals who develop programs to promote healthy lifestyles and wellness in communities.
+• Health Promotion Specialist: Design and implement programs that encourage healthy lifestyles and wellness in communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.